Henrietta King: Biography

-Following the death of Richard King in 1885, Henrietta inherited King Ranch, which was approximately 500,000 acres at the time, as well as his $500,000 of debt.
-She and her son-in-law, Robert J. Kleberg Jr., worked to pay off the debt and expand the ranch – it reached 650,000 acres by 1895 and 1,173,000 acres by 1925.
+Following the death of Richard King in 1885, Henrietta inherited King Ranch, which was approximately 500,000 acres at the time, as well as his $500,000 of debt.The land was in a decade-long drought, which King later resolved.
+She and her son-in-law, Robert J. Kleberg Jr., worked to pay off the debt and expand the ranch, saving it from bankruptcy. – it reached 650,000 acres by 1895 and 1,173,000 acres by 1925, doubling the acres.
 King developed the settlements located within King Ranch: c.
 1903, she gave 90,000 acres to railroaders Uriah Lott and Benjamin Franklin Yoakum, who created the St. Louis, Brownsville and Mexico Railway.
 She furthered development in the cities of Raymondville and Kingsville in 1904.
 She also established the Kleberg Town and Improvement Company and the Kingsville Lumber Company, as well as investing in other local companies.
 She donated land for churches, Spohn Hospital, and Texas A&M University–Kingsville.

 King died on March 31, 1925, aged 92, on King Ranch, and was one of the richest women in the world at the time.
 During her funeral in Kingsville, her hearse was surrounded by 200 vaquero, each whose horse was branded with the Running W of King Ranch.
 Every horse walked around her open grave once.
 Her daughter, Alice Gertrude King, was the namesake of Alice, Texas.
 Alice married Robert J. Kleberg Jr., thereby connecting the King family to the Kleberg family.
 She is the namesake of the Henrietta M. King Early College High School, which was built upon land she donated in 1909.
 In 2011, she was inducted into the Texas Trail of Fame.